 So I started investigating the possibilities.
 Europe was the dream, and with the value of the euro tanking, it looked increasingly doable.
 But where?
 The choices were overwhelming, and I flip-flopped from day to day and week to week.
 I knew I wanted to avoid cold winter weather, so that meant Mediterranean.
 Greece?
 No chance I’d ever learn Greek.
 Scratch that.
 Southern Italy?
 Maybe Sicily?
 Very tempting.
 Malta?
 No problem with language there, but it’s basically just a big rock in the sea.
 Not much green.
 Still, worth investigating.
 Portugal?
 Spain?
 Southern France?
 All were attractive options.

 By the time I retired at the end of 2014, my bags were packed — literally and metaphorically.
 I rented out my home in Baltimore to a visiting scholar at nearby Johns Hopkins Univ.
 I stashed my beloved Mini Cooper with a nearby relative.
 I had investigated visa requirements.
-I had made a huge spreadsheet of possible places to live, trying to narrow down my “phase one” trials: weather; easy transportation to elsewhere in Europe; feasibility of learning the language; affordability; good food; mid-to-large city with historic appeal, etc. I rented an apartment in Valencia, Spain for a month and another in Montpellier, France for two.
+I had made a huge spreadsheet of possible places to live, trying to narrow down my my choices, rating factors such as weather; easy transportation to elsewhere in Europe; feasibility of learning the language; affordability; good food; mid-to-large city with historic appeal, etc. I rented an apartment in Valencia, Spain for a month and another in Montpellier, France for two.
 And I arranged to stay with friends in Germany while I completed a course to become certified as an English language teacher.
 Within a month I was on a plane to Europe with no return ticket.